Translational Health SciencesFind a programme

 Professor Jon Tobias, (Professor of Rheumatology), Clinical, genetic and epidemiological studies related to the pathogenesis, diagnosis and treatment of osteoporosis, osteoarthritis, and other musculoskeletal conditions; joint hypermobility; musculoskeletal pain; scoliosis.

-Dr Michael Whitehouse, (Consultant Senior Lecturer in Orthopaedic surgery), Bone graft substitutes; effects of adverse events on surgical outcomes; first-in-human surgical trials; hip fractures; novel bearing surfaces; outcomes after arthroplasty; periprosthetic infection.
+Dr Michael Whitehouse, (Reader in Trauma and Orthopaedics), Bone graft substitutes; effects of adverse events on surgical outcomes; first-in-human surgical trials; hip fractures; novel bearing surfaces; outcomes after arthroplasty; periprosthetic infection.

 Obstetrics and Gynaecology